navjotsinghprince/navjotsinghprince/README.md

 I've been building intuitive and functional SPA applications and great user experiences projects that are being used by many people.

 I have hands-on experience in working on several projects that use PHP, Laravel, Vue, Databases etc.<br> Most of my projects are released as open-source on GitHub.
-You can find more details about my projects in the portfolio section of this website or my Github profile. <br>
+You can find more details about my projects in the portfolio section of my website or my Github profile. <br>
 In the long term I want to become an innovative entrepreneur and create exciting opportunities in the field of IT.<br>

 Got an offer for me?
 Reach me at : info@navjotsinghprince.com